 Beware of the descriptions given by the seed merchants for sweetcorn, they are almost always very over-optimistic!

 A well-proven variety which always receives a good deal of support in gardening forums throughout the UK.
 This is a supersweet variety which produces long cobs in mid to late season.
 The plants are on the tall side so would need staking in windy sites.

-Restrict this variety to one cob per plant and then expect a cob of about 22cm / 9in long.
+Restrict this variety to one or two cobs per plant and then expect a cob of about 22cm / 9in long.
 Cobs are generally well-filled and look very attractive.